ehsu4220/Dockerized-Flask-API/README.md

   - Docker Desktop for remote repository of docker image

 # Server.py
-  General endpoints to handle processing entire file upload or chunks via multiple requests.
+  General endpoints to handle processing uploads of entire files or chunks.
   - Entire file uploads are saved to the uploads folder and reflected onto the mounted directory on host machine
   - Chunk uploads require addition information to restructure the file from received chunks (i.e., chunk number, total number of chunks)